*Midgley

 late last century [1973] and replaced with names such as Humberside,

-East Yorkshire, North Yorkshire, West Yorkshire and South Yorkshire,
+East Yorkshire, North Yorkshire, West Yorkshire and South Yorkshire.

-at the same time the boundaries, much to the consternation of true
+At the same time the boundaries, much to the consternation of true

 Yorkshire people, were rearranged.
 The region in question along with Northumberland